Aronnax9000/Vega816/kicad/Vega816/DMA Controller/README.md

 Devices mapped within the physical address space of either DMA channel may raise interrupt requests against either CPU.
 For each CPU, an 8-to-3 priority encoders is used to prioritize eight different levels of IRQ, from 0-7, with lower values meaning higher priority.

-The priority is encoded as a three bit offset, and this value is added to A1-A3, effectively adding double the offset to the address to be pulled.
-(Double, since each vector occupies two consecutive bytes)
+The priority is encoded as a three bit offset and offered to the Vector Pull Rewrite shim, on pins Y0-Y2, where it is used to offset the fetch addresses of the CPU's next two-byte IRQ vector pull.

 IRQs received from DMA channel 0 and intended for CPU A or CPU B will be routed to those CPUs.